ttweed98/ssh_host_keys/README.md

 ## Overview

-The `ssh.sh` script automatically adds SSH host keys for all SDWAN routers in your Ansible inventory.
-This prevents SSH host key verification prompts and connection failures when running the SDWAN VRF analysis playbook.
+The `ssh.sh` script automatically adds SSH host keys for all network devices in your Ansible inventory.
+This prevents SSH host key verification prompts and connection failures when running playbooks.

 ## Purpose